SpikeInterface/spikely/docs/source/overview.rst

 .. _SpikeInterface: https://github.com/SpikeInterface

-SpikeInterface_ is a powerful Python based extracellular data processing framework supporting a broad range of features and functions.
+SpikeInterface_ is a powerful Python-based extracellular data processing framework supporting a broad range of features and functions.
 For those well versed in Python programming and needing full control over the extracellular data processing process, working directly with SpikeInterface is the way to go.